jdirocco/emeliot/README.md

 - `hasTimeOutRange`: check if a time series has time-value pairs with time exceeding time constraints
 - `hasValueOutRange`: check if a time series has time-value pairs with value exceeding value constraints

+For each function listed above, a variant that reads from and writes to files is also available, which can be called using the suffix _`_File`_.

 ## Simulation